thepiyushmalhotra/my-personal-portfolio/README.md

 ## About
 Been long enough since I've been learning to code.
 So I figured it would be a good idea to make a well designed and an aesthetically pleasing portfolio.
-And here we are, I followed some tutorials on youtube, particularly from Javascript Mastery channel and then added my own personal touches to it.
+And here we are, I followed some tutorials on youtube, and then added my own personal touches to it.
 Overall, it was a good learning experience.
 My main objective was to learn React JS and if along the way, I get to make an impressive portfolio, why not?

 ## Things I Learned
 - React JS - I knew React before but was still rusty in it a little bit so this project gave me a lot of confidence in using it and hopefully I'll be able to create more interesting projects with it and increase my proficiency.